knpuniversity/javascript/knpu/ep3-webpack/babel.md

 # babel-loader

-RepLogApp uses an ES6 class.
+RepLogApp uses the ES6 class syntax.
 And, at the end of the last tutorial, we used a tool called Babel to *transpile* this new ES6 code to older code that will run on older browsers.
 But... we lost that when we moved to Webpack.
 Yep, if you look at the dumped `rep_log.js` file and search for `class RepLogApp`, there it is!
 Still using the ES6 class syntax.

-Nothing is being processed through Babel.

 ## Installing babel-loader